fcoker/wdi-project-two/README.md

 ### Featured Piece of Code no. 1
 I am particularly proud of this piece of code below although it is relatively simple.
-It allows youtube videos to be embedded straight into HTML tags called Iframe.
-The youtube URL has to be changed a bit for it to be compatible with the tag.
+It allows Youtube videos to be embedded straight into HTML tags called Iframe.
+The Youtube URL has to be changed a bit for it to be compatible with the tag.
 This was used for my videos showing the flying laps.

 ``` HTML
 <div class="columns is-multiline is-centered">